Cr0ckyy/C302_JAVA/README.md

+# Combined-Java-Projects
+- Projects are from two modules: Java Web Service C302 and Data Structure and Algorithm C306.
-This is a collection of all the Java Web Service, Data Structure, and Algorithm projects I worked on while studying full-time for a Diploma in Mobile Software Development at Republic Polytechnic as two moudles of project work combined into one single project file.
+- Undertaken during a full-time Diploma in Mobile Software Development at Republic Polytechnic.
+- Originally separate, these projects have been consolidated into one file.